How Often to Replace Mattress: A Comprehensive Guide

 Regardless of the material, certain signs indicate it’s time to replace your mattress.
 Here are some common indicators:

-• Sagging: Visible indentations or sagging areas, especially where you usually sleep, suggest the mattress has lost its supportive structure.
+• Sagging: Visible indentations or sagging areas, especially in your usual sleeping position, suggest that the mattress has lost its supportive structure.

 • Lumps and Bumps: Irregularities in the mattress surface can cause discomfort and disrupt your sleep.